Vision and Mission of ICmatch

 Vision Statement

-Our vision could be described as assisting the intentional community and re-villaging movements.
-We see a future of local resilience and mutually supportive in-person relationships, where the maximum amount of both unity and diversity can be maintained within bioregions and communities.
+Our vision is pulling for the residential intentional community movement and re-villaging movements.
+We see a future of local resilience and mutually supportive in-person relationships, where both unity and diversity can be maintained.
 This allows for individual and group choices to be negotiated at many levels below the one-size-fits all national level of mandates.
+In other words, we believe grassroots efforts to meet social and practical needs locally is often more effective than demanding large-scale government solutions.

 Mission Statement

-ICmatch supports this vision by fostering the success of startup intentional communities (new founders groups).
-Our core values include diversity and non-rivalry.
-We support people of all creeds and lifestyles to find each other to establish shared housing and/or land, along with other types of resource sharing.
+The ICmatch website supports this vision by fostering the success of new founders groups planning startup intentional communities.
+One of our core values is cooperation (which some term non-rivalry).
+We support people of all creeds and lifestyles to find each other to establish shared housing and/or shared land, and to establish other types of resource sharing.
 We seek to foster the skills to function effectively and fairly with whatever governance style a group chooses.
-We seek to serve those intent to build up a better world through collaboration with as wide a circle as they choose, and truce with those outside their circle, instead of focusing on blame and identification of enemies.
-We seek to serve those who reject violence, except as a truly defensive last resort that does not include “pre-emptive strikes.”
+We seek to serve those intent to build up a better world through collaboration with as wide a circle as they choose, from a variety of political backgrounds.
+We promote establishing truce with those outside ones circle, instead of focusing on blame and identification of enemies.
+We seek to serve those who reject violence, except as a truly defensive last resort at protection that does not include “pre-emptive strikes.”

 Main Resources ICmatch Provides

-ICmatch provides three main resources for intentional community formation:
+ICmatch provides these resources for intentional community formation:

-• helping founder groups access qualified and affordable consultants
+• helping founders’ groups access qualified and affordable consultants

 • curating and creating informational resources for a variety of intentional community types

-These resources can be used by existing intentional communities, but our emphasis is on serving groups in the founding phase.
+While these resources can be used by existing intentional communities, our emphasis is on serving groups in the founding phase.

 Social Goals of the Intentional Community Movement